nalgeon/pokitoki/README.md

 ## Image generation

-Use the `/imagine` command to generate an image using the DALL-E 2 model from OpenAI:
+Use the `/imagine` command to generate an image using the DALL-E 3 model from OpenAI:

 <img src="docs/chat-11.jpg" alt="Generated image" width="400">

-The default image size is 512×512 px.
-Other supported sizes are 256×256 and 1024×1024:
+The default image size is 1024×1024 px.
+Other supported sizes are 1792×1024 and 1024×1792:

-> /imagine a lazy cat on a sunny day 256x256
->
-> /imagine a lazy cat on a sunny day 1024px
+> /imagine a lazy cat on a sunny day 1792×1024

-Image generation is quite pricey ($0.016-$0.020 per image).
+Image generation is quite pricey.
 By default it's only enabled for users listed in `telegram.usernames`, not for group members.
 You can change this with the `imagine.enabled` config property.

 ## Other useful features